lauraboeschoten/AweSome_face_blur_img/README.md

 # AweSome_face_blur_img

- Code to
- - first detect al faces on images in an instagram download package
- - then store facial expressions
- - then blur images and overwrite the image files
+The goal of this script is to anonymize .img files in Instagram data-download packages.

- Before you run this code, make sure to save a copy of the instagram data download because it will overwrite files
+Make sure to save a copy of your data-download package as this code overwrites existing files.

+You can run the code in 'Main.py'.
+Make sure that all directories are set correct.
+This code
+1. detects all .img files in an instagram data-download package
+2. detects all faces on the .img files
+3. stores a .csv file containing the emotional expressions of all faces on the .img files
+4. blurs the faces on the .img files and overwrites them.